Randal Grichuk Player Props: Rockies vs. Padres

-Randal Grichuk -- hitting .300 with five doubles, a triple, two walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies versus the San Diego Padres, with Yu Darvish on the mound, on June 9 at 8:40 PM ET.
+On Saturday, Randal Grichuk (coming off going 2-for-4 with a double and an RBI) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Padres.

 Randal Grichuk Game Info & Props vs. the Padres